mrinalcs/mrinalcs.github.io/_posts/2023-11-13-first-day-at-visva-bharati.md

 ---
-title: First Day at Visva Bharati University
+title: First Day at Visva Bharati
 ---

 As far I can remember its was a pandamic period after a long indecision our 2 exam got cancelled.
 Finaly after result I applied for admission to Visva Bharai and received a call from HoD and took admission the following day.
 As payment mode was SBI collect mode so I decided to visit campus.